I just had an exposure to blood and/or body fluid from a splash or sharps injury... now what?

 - A Portal of Entry (mucous membrane, punctured or non-intact skin)

 Please note that feces, nasal secretions, sputum, sweat, tears, urine and vomit do not transmit HIV, HBV, or HCV unless there is visible blood.
-If unsure, call the Provincial Workplace Health Call Centre and speak to an Occupational Health Nurse.
+If unsure, call the Provincial Workplace Health Contact Centre and speak to a Communicable Disease Exposure Management Nurse.

 For more information, please see the BCCDC—Table 1.
 Fluids capable of transmitting bloodborne pathogens.